cbrnr/sleepecg/CONTRIBUTING.md

 pip install -e .[dev]
 ```

-When using the flag [`-e`](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable), pip does not copy the package is to `site-packges`, but creates a link to your local repository.
-So any changes to the sourcecode are directly reflected in the 'installed' package.
-Installing the optional `[dev]` dependencies makes sure all tools for style checking, testing and building documentation locally are available.
+When using the flag [`-e`](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable), pip does not copy the package to `site-packges`, but creates a link to your local repository.
+Any changes to the source code are directly reflected in the "installed" package.
+Installing the optional `[dev]` dependencies makes sure all tools for style checking, testing, and building documentation locally are available.

 ## Code style